-- a) Program a simulator for Democrats vs. Republicans! - b) Make the simulator determine the number of steps until stabilization! - c) Come up with examples maximizing the time until stabilization as a function of the number of nodes n! - d) Show off your results in the exercise session!
+- a) Program a simulator for Democrats vs. Republicans! - b) Make the simulator determine the number of steps until stabilization! - c) Come up with examples maximizing the time until stabilization as a function of the number of nodes n.
+How does the maximum possible stabilization time behave asymptotically? - d) Show off your results in the exercise session!